Getting to know…the Serpent Trail

 Despite first impressions, you might find it surprising to know that the South Downs National Park has more woodland than any other National Park in England or Wales.

-Unlike the South Downs Way, which is relatively free of tree cover, the 100km Serpent Trail takes you through a varied habitat, consisting of open commons and dwarf forests, filled with pine, fearn and heather.
+Unlike the South Downs Way, which is relatively free of tree cover, the 106km long Serpent Trail takes you through a varied habitat, consisting of open commons and dwarf forests, filled with pine, fearn and heather.

 The name of the Trail reflects the serpentine shape of the route.
-Starting with the serpent’s ‘tongue’ in Haslemere High Street, Surrey; the route leads to the ‘head’ at Black Down, West Sussex and from there the ‘body’ turns west, east and west again along the greensand ridges.
+Starting with the serpent’s head at Haslemere, Surrey and the ‘tongue’ at Black Down, West Sussex.
+From there the ‘body’ turns west, east and west again along the greensand ridge.

-Following the trail is relatively straightforward, just look out for the purple Serpent Trail way-marker discs that will helpfully point you in the right direction.
+Following the trail is relatively straightforward, both the head and tail route are marked by colour coded waymarkers.
+The purple ‘tail’ route marks the trail from Haslemere to Petersfield and the green ‘head’ route, marks the way from Petersfield to Haslemere.
 Just be careful to take the right footpath as some parts of the trail snakes through Open Access Land, meaning there might well be multiple permissive paths all leading off from one another.

 Click here to find out more about the Serpent Trail and download the new Serpent Trail Guide booklet